Sean-Bradley/Seans-AngularJS-NodeJS-MongoDB-Boilerplate/README.md

 All the AngularJS specific files should be edited from the `ngSrc` folder.
 Any changes will be tested, recompiled and automatically saved to the public `www` folder.

+## e2e Testing

+There is also the option to do e2e testing with protractor and jasmine.

+Before you start, you need to install protractor

+`npm install -g protractor`

+then, update the web driver

+`npm run update-webdriver`

+Now you can run

+`npm run protractor`

+To see the e2e user interface tests.